COS UCA Job Catalog

 For description and past ratings, see course page on Princeton Courses

-Supervised by Prof. Christopher Moretti and Prof. Donna Gabai (Spring 2023)
+Supervised by Prof. Christopher Moretti (Spring 2025)

 Team communication: Slack ( central COS UCA Slack: #217-grading)